sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 <info>

 Privileged transitions are transaction process transitions that can be invoked only from a secure context.
-For example, when using Flex Templates for Web this secure context is the backend of our client app.
+For example, when using Sharetribe Web Template, this secure context is the backend of our client app.
 You can also build your own server-side validation that sits between your marketplace UI and the Flex Marketplace API to invoke privileged transitions.

 <br/>

 We are using privileged transitions and the backend of our client app for constructing line items because we want to make sure this is done in a secure context.
-If the client-side code (FTW-frontend) could freely construct the line items, we couldn't fully trust that the price calculation follows the model intended in the marketplace.
+If the client-side code (template front-end) could freely construct the line items, we couldn't fully trust that the price calculation follows the model intended in the marketplace.
 In theory, a marketplace user could make a direct API call to the Flex Marketplace API and start a transaction with modified line items (e.g. change the